 Instils Respect and Wonder

 Environmental education enables pupils to explore and comprehend nature’s beauty.
-They get to understand the interconnectedness of our biodiversity, forests, water bodies, climate, and ecology.
+They understand the interconnectedness of our biodiversity, forests, water bodies, climate, and ecology.

-It helps children to establish a strong association with our magnificent planet and they learn to protect the environment as stewards.
+It helps children establish a strong association with our magnificent planet and learn to protect the environment as stewards.

 Creates a Sustainable Way of Life

-Early awareness of how we conduct our daily lives is absolutely necessary to lead a sustainable lifestyle.
-As exposure to a sustainable way of life makes children better informed to use Earth’s resources judiciously.
+Early awareness of our daily lives is essential to lead a sustainable lifestyle.
+Exposure to a sustainable way of life makes children better informed to use Earth’s resources judiciously.

 Enhances Critical Thinking Capabilities

-Students who receive environmental education are motivated to ask questions about the causes of particular events that are happening around them.
-Children get to understand the cause and effect
+Students who receive environmental education are motivated to ask questions about the causes of particular events around them.
+Children get to understand the cause and effect.

 Children can assess the factors affecting the environment through debate and discussions.
 This enhances their critical thinking abilities and ultimately facilitates conclusions on complicated ecological issues.